Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ---

 <a name="closing"></a>
 Hope this post has been useful!
 As a side note, I'm currently living in London.
-If you are "on town?" and a GAN nerd like me and want to discuss *TODO*, complain about the evaluation of generative models or want my opinion about your groundbreaking state-of-the-art meme generator, drop me an email!
-I'm always happy to meet and learn from *TODO: alguna cosa graciosa i despectiva tatxada* new people!
+If you are in town and a GAN nerd like me and want to talk about all types of GANs, complain about the evaluation of generative models or want my opinion about your groundbreaking state-of-the-art meme generator, drop me an email!
+I'm always happy to grab a drink and share experiences.

-Oh, and I have just created my machine learning twitter account.
-I'll be sharing my new blog posts there - and maybe some dank convolutional memes.
+Oh, and I have just created my new [twitter account][twitter].
+I'll be sharing my new blog posts there (and some dank convolutional memes).

 [original_post]: http://guimperarnau.com/blog/2017/03/Fantastic-GANs-and-where-to-find-them
 [GANpapers]: https://github.com/zhangqianhui/AdversarialNetsPapers